Bozhidar-Vangelov/rock-paper-scissors/README.md

-# This is a simple Rock-Paper-Scissors game, which could be played only in the browser's console.
+# This is a simple Rock-Paper-Scissors game.

 #### [© The Odin Project](https://www.theodinproject.com/)